 * While every “Africa correspondent” of every major Western publication (most publications have one correspondent for all 53, soon to be 54, countries) is probably on the border of Sudan with South Sudan, President Omar Al Bashir goes to China.
 Maybe the trip can achieve what Bashir’s international PR campaign to save his skin may not.

 * Basil D’Oliviera was a celebrated case, but many more damn fine black cricketers were prevented from playing for South Africa because of their skin color.
 Like Krom Hendricks more than 100 years ago.
 And no Kevin Pietersen you are not a victim.

 * A lot of time and energy are spent on the conundrum of whites in postapartheid South Africa.
 Books, seminars, blogs, court cases, asylum in Canada, newspaper editorials,”civil society” organizations (I see you Afriforum and Solidarity), etcetera.
 Now’s this essay by Rhodes University (in South Africa) academic Samantha Vice.
 Read it.

-* Michelle Obama had lunch in this neighborhood.
+* Michelle Obama had lunch in this neighborhood near downtown Cape Town which until recently was a no-go for the white middle classes.
 Ah, the smell of gentrification.

-* What happened to that film about Precious McKenzie?
+* What happened to that film about champion weightlifter Precious McKenzie?
 You should know him.
 Muhammed Ali did.

 * Finally, CNN held its annual Journalism of the Year awards for African journalists in Johannesburg.
 It was sponsored by Coco Cola.
 A Kenyan journalist won the top award.
 Smile.